mworion/MountWizzard4/docs/source/explain/main.rst

 Area 2: Optimizing Model
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Once you have the model downloaded (which MW4 does automatically when starting up), optimizations can then be done.
 There might be some really bad points in the model that you would like to remove.
 You can also do it automatically until you reach a certain target RMS.

 .. note::   It is not recommended to overshoot the optimization and only go for lowest
             numbers.
 As the model should reflect all deviations from reproducible errors to ground truth, the model errors are real.

+Area 3: Analyse Models
+^^^^^^^^^^^^^^^^^^^^^^
+MW4 stores all data which was used for building the model in a separate model file (extension .model, located in the model subdirectory).
+If it load the actual model from the mount, it searches in the model subdirectory for the corresponding model file if present and displays it's name.
+As model optimizations will change the read model data, mw4 will automatically store an updated file (adding a postfix -opt to the filename).
+You can display this optimised data automatically (check auto act.)

-Area 3: Models in Mount
+Area 4: Models in Mount
 ^^^^^^^^^^^^^^^^^^^^^^^
 The 10micron mount can store a recent number of models internally.
 The actual active model has no name.
 So loading or saving means loading a stored model to the actual space or saving